 How To Use Pumpkin To Increase Platelet Count?

 Prepare half a glass of fresh pumpkin juice and add a teaspoon of honey to it.
 Drink this twice or thrice a day for maximum benefits.
 You can also add pumpkin to baked goods, smoothies, stews, soups, and puree.

 It is said that regular intake of foods rich in vitamin C helps to improve the platelet production in the body.
 Vitamin C is a powerful antioxidant, and higher doses of this vitamin prevent the free radical damage caused to the platelets (8).

 Which Vitamin C Foods Can Increase Platelet Count?

-Considering your body’s daily requirement is 400-2000 mg of vitamin C, you must include foods such as oranges, lemons, kiwi, bell peppers, spinach, and broccoli in your diet.
+The daily recommended intake of Vitamin C is 65-90 mg a day as per Mayo Clinic.
+You must include foods such as oranges, lemons, kiwi, bell peppers, spinach, and broccoli in your diet.

 7. Leafy Greens

 Leafy greens, such as spinach, kale, and fenugreek leaves, are high in vitamin K, and hence, you should consume them when your platelet count hits bottom (9).

 During an injury, the body activates proteins to stimulate the formation of blood clots and stop the bleeding.
 These proteins depend on vitamin K for activation, without which the clotting of blood is not possible.
 That is why when the blood platelets are low, you must increase your consumption of leafy greens, especially kale as it contains a high amount of vitamin K (1 cup chopped kale contains 547 micrograms of vitamin K).

 How To Consume Leafy Greens To Increase Platelet Count?